yeswework/fabrica-dev-kit/README.md

 ## Theme development with Fabrica

 All editing should be done within the `dev/src/` folder – while Gulp is running your changes will be live-compiled from here into the virtual machine's active theme folder (in `dev/www/wp-content/`).
-The `dev/build/` folder is a shortcut symlink to the active theme folder: no editing should be done here, but it may occasionally be useful for debugging compiled code.
-File paths below refer to the `src/` folder.
+The `dev/build/` folder is a shortcut symlink to the active theme folder: no editing should be done here, but it may occasionally be useful for checking compiled code in case of problems.

+File paths in this section refer to the `src/` folder.

 ###Templates
 * If you want to make use of Timber (and you would be insane not to), the PHP files live in `templates/controllers/` and the corresponding Twig views in `templates/views/`.
 See the [Timber documentation](http://timber.github.io/timber/) and the MVC section of code examples below for more information.